tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 3. On the New page, search for **Microsoft Windows 10**.
 Select one of the **Windows 10 Enterprise multi-session** builds and **Create**.

+    >**Note:** The higher the version the better to minimize the number of Windows updates you need to isntall later.

     ![This image shows the window will display the creation of a New Microsoft Windows 10 VM using software plan Windows 10 Enterprise multi-session, Version 1909.](images/windows10VM.png "New Microsoft Windows 10 VM using software plan Windows 10 Enterprise multi-session, Version 1909")